What are the signs and symptoms of obsessive compulsive disorder (OCD)?

 The most common form of OCD obsession is related to hygiene and contamination.
 This form of obsession causes the sufferer to develop an intense and irrational fear of germs, dirt and disease, resulting in them compulsively washing themselves or objects more than usual, only touching things with a tissue, and avoiding items which may be contaminated.

-Other examples of obsessions that individuals with OCD may experience include:
+Other examples of obsessions that individuals with OCD symptoms may experience include:

 - An obsession with causing accident, injury, harm, danger or misfortune to yourself and others